RohanNethala/take-home-i95/backend/README.md

 5.  **Configure API Key:**
     *   Create a file named `.env` in the `backend` directory.
-    *   Add your OpenAI API key to this file:
+    *   Add your Groq API key to this file:
         ```env
-        OPENAI_API_KEY=your_openai_api_key_here
+        GROQ_API_KEY=your_groq_api_key_here
+        # Optional: Specify model, max tokens, temperature
+        # MODEL_NAME=llama3-8b-8192
+        # MAX_TOKENS=500
+        # TEMPERATURE=0.5
         ```
     *   **Important:** Ensure the `.env` file is listed in your `.gitignore` file (if you are using Git) to avoid committing your secret key.

-6.  **Run the FastAPI application:**
+6.  **Run the Flask application (Development):**
     ```bash
-    uvicorn app:app --reload --host 0.0.0.0 --port 5001
+    python3 app.py
     ```
-    *   `uvicorn app:app`: Tells uvicorn to run the `app` instance found in the `app.py` file.
-    *   `--reload`: Enables auto-reloading for development (the server restarts when code changes).
+    *   This command runs the Flask development server.
     *   `--host 0.0.0.0`: Makes the server accessible from outside the container/machine (necessary for the frontend to connect).
     *   `--port 5001`: Specifies the port the backend server will run on.
+    *   `debug=True`: Enables auto-reloading for development (the server restarts when code changes) and provides a debugger.
+    *   **Note:** For production, use a production-ready WSGI server like Gunicorn or Waitress instead of the built-in development server.

 7.  **Access the API:**
     *   The API will be running at `http://localhost:5001` (or `http://<your-ip>:5001`).
-    *   You can access the interactive API documentation (Swagger UI) at `http://localhost:5001/docs`.
-    *   You can access the alternative API documentation (ReDoc) at `http://localhost:5001/redoc`.
+    *   Unlike FastAPI, Flask does not provide automatic interactive API documentation out-of-the-box.
+Refer to the endpoint descriptions below or the source code (`app.py`) for details.

 ## Project Structure

 ```
 backend/
 │
-├── app.py               # Main FastAPI application, defines endpoints
+├── app.py               # Main Flask application, defines routes
 ├── requirements.txt     # Python dependencies
 ├── .env.example         # Example environment file (API keys, etc.)
 ├── .env                 # Actual environment file (created by user, contains API keys - DO NOT COMMIT)